daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 ### Some changes made responding to the previous year's feedback:

+0. Before 2019-20 the module was called "BEE2024 Economic Principles and policy", and it was divided into a Microeconomics term and a Macroeconomics term."
+To make things simpler, we have renamed this Microeconomics part "BEE2038:  Intermediate Microeconomics",  and we no longer share the ELE page.
+However the coverage  is the same as before (allowing for normal  year-to-year adjustments).

 1. Reduced coverage, enabling better focus.
 In particular, I have eliminated or consolidated much of the material on the firm's production function and costs.
 In earlier surveys, this was the topic students liked the least.
 In 2019 I am removing the coverage of the history of supply and demand curves and a few other topics.

 2. Better integration of the problem sets and tutorials with the lectures and the assessments.
 Better coordination across tutorial sessions.